Skip to main content

 💬What Do Other Parents Think?

 Val d'Isère earns consistently strong marks from families who've made the trip, though you'll hear honest caveats alongside the praise.
-The consensus: world-class skiing infrastructure that genuinely caters to kids, but you'll pay for the privilege and that Geneva transfer stings.
+The consensus: excellent skiing infrastructure that caters to kids, but you'll pay for the privilege and that Geneva transfer stings.

 You'll hear families rave about the dedicated beginner zones with free nursery lifts, meaning your 4-year-old isn't burning through expensive lift pass days while learning to snowplow.
 "The fewer steps your little people have to take in ski boots, the better," one parent noted, and the resort's setup around Rond Point reflects that philosophy.
 Multiple English-speaking ski schools (Oxygène, Evolution 2, New Generation) cap group sizes small and take kids from age 3, which parents say makes a real difference in progression.